Mind-controlled wheelchair: Operation

 A mind-controlled wheelchair functions using a brain–computer interface: an electroencephalogram (EEG) worn on the user's forehead detects neural impulses that reach the scalp allowing the micro-controller on board to detect the user's thought process, interpret it, and control the wheelchair's movement.

 In November of 2022 the University of Texas in Austin conducted a study on the effectiveness of a model of mind-controlled wheelchair.
 Similar to the BCI, the machine translates brain waves into movements.
 Specifically, the participants were instructed to visualize moving extremities to prompt the wheelchair to move.
 This study saw the use of non-invasive electrodes, using an electroencephalogram cap as opposed to internally installed electrodes.
 In March of 2022, Stoyell et al. at Clarkson University published a paper in which they planned a design of a mind-controlled wheelchair based on an Emotiv EPOC X headset, an electroencephalogram device.

 Functionality

 The A-SET wheelchair comes standard with many different types of sensors, like temperature sensors, sound sensors and an array of distance sensors which detect any unevenness in the surface.
 The chair automatically avoids stairs and steep inclines.
-It also has a "safety switch": in case of danger, the user can close his eyes quickly to trigger an emergency stop.
+It also has a "safety switch": in case of danger, the user can close their eyes quickly to trigger an emergency stop.

 In the case of the chair designed by Stoyell et al., the only equipment needed to use the chair is the EMOTIV EPOC X headset.
 Both the University of Texas' and Clarkson University's designs have the benefit of being noninvasive, with the electrodes being placed onto the head as opposed to being surgically implanted.
 This makes these products relatively more accessible.